bgamari/ghc-wiki-import/dev-ops-group-charter.md

 - Ryan Trinkle (Obsidian Systems).

-We seek other individuals or organisation interested in contributing.
+We seek other individuals or organisation, who depend on GHC and are interested in actively contributing.
 Contact any of the aforementioned persons or send email to `manuel.chakravarty @ tweag.io`.